Kulltero/OxideHookDocumentator/README.md

   ],
   ...
 ```
-NOTE: when using a preset (which the stackblitz setup is using) you need to make sure to set the docs in your preset settings to `false`, otherwise the plugins will conflict
+NOTE: When using a preset (which the stack blitz setup is using) you need to make sure to set the docs in your preset settings to `false`, otherwise the plugins will conflict

-### step3
+### Step3
-go to /oxide_hookDocs/hooks/patcherOutput.json and insert your json file
+Go to /oxide_hookDocs/hooks/patcherOutput.json and insert your JSON file
-see the one in this repo for a schema example
+see the one in this repo for a schema example.

-docusaurus will now build a documentation entry for every object in that json file when it gets built
+Docusaurus will now build a documentation entry for every object in that JSON file when it gets built.

-### step4 (optional)
+### Step4 (optional)
-go to /oxide_hookDocs/hooks/markdown and add 1 or more markdown files named after the hook you want to extend documentation for
+Go to /oxide_hookDocs/hooks/markdown and add 1 or more markdown files named after the hook you want to extend documentation for.

-to extend the documentation you can add 1 or more section
+To extend the documentation, you can add 1 or more sections.

-a section is some markdown content wrapped by some special HTML comments.
-Sections are identified by a specigic id. some sections have special places they get inserted to, while others will simply get appended at the bottom of the page
+A section is some markdown content wrapped by some special HTML comments.
+Sections are identified by a specific ID. some sections have special places they get inserted to, while others will simply get appended at the bottom of the page

-## modify the template
+## Modify the Template
-before using this plugin, remember to adjust the template.js
+Before using this plugin, remember to adjust the template.js
-you should make sure to change 'defaultEditUrl' and 'customEditBase' to the relevant github links
+you should make sure to change 'defaultEditUrl' and 'customEditBase' to the relevant GitHub links, but feel free to adjust the actual markdown that gets created